WingChhun/react_robofriends/README.md

+## react_robofriends

+A starter react app built with ReactJS.
+This app is part of a code along from Udemy's The Complete Web Developer Bootcamp, and the purpose is to become exposed to the workflow of React and be exposed to building a app that involves React components, state, props, life cycle methods, jsx, and incorporating ajax calls.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>